-With Squash venues in temporary closure, keeping your immune system healthy is important when you return to playing, but getting into a set regime is equally as important, when venues reopen to prevent another lockdown.
+With Squash venues still in temporary closure, keeping your immune system healthy is important when you return to playing, but getting into a set regime is equally as important when venues reopen to prevent another lockdown.

-What we learnt from COVID-19 pandemic, it has shown that people of ages will always ensure that they need to keep healthy and most stay safe; thus, this extends to their loved ones too.
+What we learned from the COVID-19 pandemic, has shown that people of ages will always ensure that they need to keep healthy and most stay safe; thus, this extends to their loved ones too.

-Ever since the global pandemic, keeping your immune system healthy is crucial to your health and wellbeing – however, with venues shut down temporary it is going to essential to fit to play, as staff will conduct checks on participants to ensure safe to enter venue too.
+Ever since the global pandemic, keeping your immune system healthy is crucial to your health and wellbeing – however, with venues shut down temporarily it is going to be essential to fit to play, as staff will conduct checks on participants to ensure safe to enter venue too.

 Some of the best ways you can keep your immune system healthy include:

 A study by Stanford University linked 90-minute bouts of hiking and walking with decreased activity in the part of your brain associated with depression.
 The more hard terrain of trail hiking increases your workout intensity and you get to see more of nature.